 - In “About” → “Discovered On”…

-- Once you see the playlists that bring them the most streams, aim for the ones that are not created by Spotify and you might have a chance to get in too!
+- Once you find the playlists that brought them the most streams, aim for the ones that are not created by Spotify.
+You might have a chance of getting your music in that playlist too!

-- How do you get into user-generated playlists?
+5.2 How do you get into these user-generated playlists?

-We propose three options which can be used all together to better your chances:
+Now that you’ve found user-generated playlists that your music could fit into, how do you get into them?
+We propose three options which can be used all together to boost your chances of success:

-👉 Contact the playlists directly, if you find them on Facebook, Instagram, or by using the search method above.
+👉 Contact the playlists directly, if you find them on Facebook, Instagram, a website contact form, or by using the search method above.

-👉 Use Groover; there are more and more active playlists on the platform and you are sure to get an answer in less than 7 days.
+👉 Use Groover; there are more and more active playlists on the platform and by contacting them directly through Groover, you are guaranteed a response in less than 7 days.

-So that’s the recap of our live workshop on Instagram, hopefully nothing will stop you from getting into Spotify playlists!
+So that’s the recap of our live workshop on Instagram!
+Hopefully you now have the tools you need to get into Spotify playlists!
 We’ll see you soon for a new Instagram live and a new topic, don’t hesitate to subscribe to our Instagram account to not miss it 🙂

 For more concrete advice on playlists, we recommend the guide for artists and playlist curators 👉 Work Hard Playlist Hard